vaupunkt/cbaspCompanion/README.md

 The repository for the app can be found here: https://github.com/vaupunkt/cbaspCompanion This project was created from the neue fische `next` template.

+### Project Setup

+1. Clone this repository
+2. `$ npm install` installs all the files and dependencies the app needs to run
+3. `$ npm run dev` runs the app in dev mode and opens http://localhost:3000 to view it in your browser.
+Or you will be asked to confirm another port if this one isn't available.

 ### ConversationalForms

 [ConversationalForms](https://space10.com/project/conversational-form/) is an open-source concept by SPACE10 that turns web forms into conversations.
 It features conversational replacement of all input elements, reusable variables from previous questions, and complete customization and control over the styling.